cjrace/gss-chart-colours/task_and_finish_proposal.md

 ## Background

 Making data visualisations accessible is important, however the relevant legislation and guidance is unclear and requires analysts to spend a lot of time doing their own research.
+All content published on public sector websites must legally meet all the A standard and AA standard success criterions listed in the Web Content Accessibility Guidelines 2.1.

+The relevant success criterion for colours in graphs is:

+>Success Criterion 1.4.11 Non-text Contrast: The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent colours:
+>
+> ### Graphical Objects
+>
+>Parts of graphics required to understand the content, except when a particular presentation of graphics is essential to the information being conveyed.

 There is currently a lack of central guidance around building accessible charts as a statistician in government.
 This is a problem we've had analysts request we address in DfE and we've heard similar noises from elsewhere.
 We'd like to work together to provide centralised advice to encourage consistency across the entire GSS and prevent unnecessary duplication of the same work.